Southend Pier: Iron pier

 By the 1850s the London, Tilbury and Southend Railway had reached Southend, and with it a great influx of visitors from east London.
 The many visitors took their toll on the wooden pier and in 1875 it was sold to the Southend Local Board.
 In 1887, the board decided to replace the pier with a new iron pier, built alongside the old wooden one.
-Part of the wooden structure of the old pier was subsequently used in the construction of a new mayoral chair in 1892.
+Wood from the old pier was used in the construction of a new mayoral chair in 1892.
 A mortuary located under the old pier remained after construction of the new pier, despite complaints about the smell by passers-by and traders in 1898.